bambetel/md/testdata/edgy_li.md

    3. And this? - a sublist of the first item?
 A new list?

+### Example

 1. One Final

 > Inserted blockquote
 > should split the list in to

+2. Two Final
+3. Three Final

+### Example - correct

+1. One Final

+    > Inserted blockquote
+    > inside a list item

+2. Two Final
+3. Three Final

+### Example - what is it?
+Li block continuation, as above or none of them?

+1. One Final
+    > Inserted blockquote
+    > inside a list item

 2. Two Final
 3. Three Final